Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 The hardware barrier is lower than you think: MacBook M4 16GB is enough to start.

-Start with "what kind of user am I?" — you can decide in 5 minutes.
+Start with "what kind of user am I?" — you can decide your tool in 5 minutes.

 FAQ

-Does Ollama really keep all data local?
+Does running AI locally with Ollama truly keep all data on-device?
 Are there any exceptions?

-Local inference runs entirely on your machine — Ollama explicitly states they don't collect, store, or access your prompts and responses.
-However, Ollama collects telemetry by default (device info, IP, app version, request counts).
-For high-privacy scenarios, set the OLLAMA_NO_CLOUD=1 environment variable or use the --no-telemetry flag.
-Also note: running cloud models through Ollama (e.g., ollama run openai:gpt-4o) sends data to that cloud provider — that's not local execution.
+Local inference does run entirely on your machine, and Ollama explicitly states they don't collect, store, or access your prompts and responses.
+However, Ollama collects telemetry by default — device info, IP address, app version, request counts.
+For high-privacy scenarios, set the OLLAMA_NO_CLOUD=1 environment variable or add a server.json config to disable telemetry.
+Also note: if you use ollama run with a cloud model (e.g., openai:gpt-4o), data goes to that cloud provider — that's not local execution.

-Which local AI solution is best for law firms or medical clinics with strict data requirements?
+Which local AI solution is best for law firms or medical clinics with strict data confidentiality requirements?

 For speech-to-text, Ghost Pepper (macOS + Apple Silicon only, writes nothing to disk).
-For text processing, Jan (closest to ChatGPT experience, non-technical friendly) or LM Studio (for advanced needs).
+For text processing, Jan (closest to ChatGPT experience, non-technical friendly) or LM Studio (when you need advanced features).
 Organizations with IT support can consider Ollama for internal API infrastructure.
-The key is disabling all telemetry and confirming you're only using local models.
+The key across all tools: disable telemetry and confirm you're only using local models, not cloud models.

 Can a MacBook M4 16GB run local AI?
-Is it too slow?
+Will it be too slow?

 Yes.
-MacBook M4 16GB has about 12-13GB usable memory for LLMs, running Llama 3.1 8B at 25-45 tok/s — perfectly adequate for daily work (document summarization, coding assistance, translation).
+MacBook M4 16GB has about 12-13GB of usable memory for LLMs, running Llama 3.1 8B at 25-45 tok/s — perfectly adequate for daily work like document summarization, coding assistance, and translation.
 For 33B+ models, you need M4 Pro 48GB or above.
-CPU-only environments get just 3-6 tok/s, suitable only for batch processing.
+CPU-only environments (no GPU acceleration) get just 3-6 tok/s, suitable only for batch processing.